Comparative Study on Noise-Augmented Training and its Effect on Adversarial Robustness in ASR Systems: Methodology

 \subsection{ASR Models}

-We analyze end-to-end ASR systems, which directly transform spoken language into text using a single, unified model, differing from traditional systems with separate stages \cite{E2E_Survey/2024/IEEE/ACM}.
-We utilize SpeechBrain, an open-source platform for speech technologies \cite{ravanelli2021speechbrain}.
-SpeechBrain ASR systems typically consist of three components: \begin{itemize} \item \textbf{Tokenizer}: Processes input transcripts to determine corresponding tokens during training and maps output tokens back to text during inference. \item \textbf{Acoustic Model}: Maps feature vectors derived from the raw input speech into probability distributions over the tokens. \item \textbf{Language Model (optional)}: Enhances prediction accuracy by evaluating the most probable sequences. \end{itemize}
+We analyze end-to-end ASR systems, which directly transform spoken language into text using a single, unified model, thus differing from traditional systems with separate stages~\citep{E2E_Survey/2024/IEEE/ACM}.
+We utilize SpeechBrain, an open-source platform for speech technologies~\citep{ravanelli2021speechbrain}.
+SpeechBrain ASR systems typically consist of three components: (i) during training, a \textbf{tokenizer} breaks the continuous stream of text into discrete normalized units, called tokens (usually characters or subwords) and during inference maps output tokens back to text; (ii) the \textbf{acoustic model} maps feature vectors derived from the raw input speech into probability distributions over the tokens; and (iii) an optional \textbf{language model} that enhances prediction accuracy by evaluating the most likely sequences.